menacit/virt_base_course/10-hw_virt_options.md

 - Decent choice for SMBs with limited IT staff and high availability requirements

 - "No one ever got fired for buying VMware"

+- Owned by Broadcom, getting more expensive
 -->

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Daniel Oliva Barbero (CC BY 2.0)" -->
 ## Hyper-V
 - Window's native virtualisation technology
-- Used internally by Windows features like "WSL v2" and "VBS"
+- Also used for "Windows Subsystem for Linux v2" and "Virtualization-based Security" features
 - Somewhat messy licensing

 ![bg right:30%](images/10-vapor_windows.jpg)